Learn About Essential Historic NCA Cemeteries - Two Books Available as Free Downloads

 A program of the National Park Service, this series consists of travel guides to historic destinations around the country, all listed on the National Register of Historic Places.
-VA's oldest properties are the subject of two itineraries.
+VA's oldest properties are the subject of two itineraries:

 Teaching with Historic Places (TwHP) Lesson Plans is a component of the National Register of Historic Places, which helps develop guidance on using historic places to teach and encourages educators, historians, preservationists and others to work together effectively.
-Three NCA properties are the subject of TwHP lesson plans.
+Three NCA properties are the subject of TwHP lesson plans:

 "A Nation Repays Its Debt: The National Soldiers' Home and Cemetery in Dayton, Ohio" (Dayton National Cemetery)

 "Not to Be Forgotten: Camp Chase Confederate Cemetery"

 Comfortable Camps?"
-Archeology of the Confederate Guard Camp at the Florence Stockade.
-This lesson was developed as part of mitigation associated with NCA's expansion of Florence National Cemetery.
+Archeology of the Confederate Guard Camp at the Florence Stockade (This lesson was developed as part of mitigation associated with NCA's expansion of Florence National Cemetery.)

-NOTE: Page contains links that will take you away from the VA web site.
+NOTE: Page may contain links that will take you away from the Department of Veterans Affairs website.